NotEnoughUpdates/NotEnoughUpdates/.github/CONTRIBUTING.md

 - Optionally, run the `genSources` gradle task.
 - Run the `Minecraft Client` to make sure that everything works.

-## Logging into Hypixel in a development environment.
+## Logging into Hypixel in a development environment

 Use [DevAuth](https://github.com/DJtheRedstoner/DevAuth).
 Download the `forge-legacy` version, and put it into the `run/mods` folder.
 Then follow the configuration instructions in the [DevAuth README](https://github.com/DJtheRedstoner/DevAuth#configuration-file)